zupit-it/pipeline-templates/README.md

 It requires these inputs:
 - **WORKING_DIRECTORY**: The ancestor directory of the `BINARIES_DIRECTORY` directory.
 - **BINARIES_DIRECTORY**: The folder containing binaries to publish to the App Service/Function.
+- **WEBAPP_NAME**: The name of the AppService/Function.

+It also requires these secrets:
 - **AZURE_CREDENTIALS**: The secret json containing credentials to connect using Azure CLI.
 See the [documentation](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure) for more information.
-- **WEBAPP_NAME**: The name of the AppService/Function.

 In addition, it is possible to specify this optional input:
 - **WEBAPP_SLOT**: The App Service/Function slot where the binaries should be published to.
 By default, it is **production**.